quazycrystal/quazycrystal.github.io/_pages/categories/category-design.md

 <body oncontextmenu="return false;">
 <!-- Experiments and embodiment of thoughts -->
 <!-- Experiments and embodiment of thoughts -->
-Solutions with a clear purpose, refined by studies
+Solutions with a clear purpose refined by research

 {% include works-tag.html tag= site.tags %}